Padmasana Yoga (Lotus Pose): A Comprehensive Guide to Benefits, Techniques, and Precautions

 Buddhism

-The lotus represents an awakening in the spirit, spiritual enlightenment and the possibility of liberation from suffering.
+The lotus represents an awakening in the spirit, spiritual enlightenment, and the possibility of liberation from suffering.
 It is often depicted as a symbol in Buddhist artwork and is a major symbol in the meditations that are taught by Gautama Buddha.

 Tips for practicing Padmasana (Lotus Pose)